-The Invoice must be submitted to SEFBHN and include purpose and description of the services performed.
-The Provider shall only invoice for services that are specified in Attachment A, Scope of Service and have been delivered during the agreement period.
+Service Providers shall submit an invoice to SEFBHN and include purpose and description of the services performed.
+The Service Provider shall only invoice for services that are specified in Attachment A, Scope of Service and have been delivered during the agreement period.